 When you lift a lot of weight, it’s natural to clench your teeth.
 If you don’t wear a mouth guard, you could bite hard enough to chip or crack them.

 Sometimes, people also pass out when they are lifting a lot of weight.
 If you do, you can hit your jaw on the ground.
 Without a mouth guard, you’re at risk of hurting your teeth, tongue, and jaw.

-If you’re interested in mouthguards for building strength, I highly recommend that you join 6 days of lifting, where you get lifting tips and advice for free, every day for 6 days.
+If you’re interested in mouthguards for building strength, I highly recommend that you join the lifting club, where you get lifting tips and advice for free.
 As I said, it’s free, and you’ll learn a lot about lifting.
 Check it out!

 Mouth guards are commonly used by athletes performing in various types of sports and competitions.
 Popular beliefs tend to associate them only with violent sports, which involve fighting or hitting each other in action.